History and Heritage

 On 15 March 2008, the Shires formally ceased to exist, and elections were held on the same day to elect councillors and a Mayor to the new Whitsunday Regional Council.

-Indigenous History Council acknowledges the traditional owners and custodians of the lands in our region.
+We acknowledge the traditional owners and custodians of the lands in our region.
 We pay respect to Elders past, present and emerging and acknowledge their ongoing relationship and connection to Country.

 Within the Whitsunday Region, five groups of traditional owners occupy the country, within, but not limited to the following areas: